Chamber of the Holocaust: Description

 in Israel and in the Diaspora.

 Many of the museum's exhibits display religious artifacts such as a bloodstained Torah scroll from Węgrów, Poland, and a handwritten prayer book from the Buchenwald concentration camp.
 Other exhibits include "purses, shoe soles, drums and wallets made from the parchments of Torah scrolls", a coat sewn from Torah parchments which was worn by a Nazi officer, a prisoner uniform from the Auschwitz concentration camp, and a recreation of the gas oven used in the crematoria of concentration camps.
-The museum also includes urns with the ashes of Holocaust victims from 36 Nazi death camps and "RIF" soap manufactured by the Nazis from human fat.
+The museum also includes urns with the ashes of Holocaust victims from 36 Nazi death camps and "RIF" soap allegedly manufactured by the Nazis from human fat.
 There is also an exhibit on neo-Nazism with a selection of modern-day antisemitic literature.